 CURRENT RESEARCH PROJECTS :

-I am currently working on three book projects.
+I am working on two book projects.
 The first is a monograph tentatively called The Women's International Democratic Federation: A Left-Feminist Organization in the Global Cold War.

 Een eigen patroon.
 Geschiedenis van een joodse familie en haar bedrijven, ca. 1800-1964 [A Pattern of Their Own.
 History of a Dutch-Jewish Family and Its Businesses from about 1800 to 1964] (Amsterdam: Aksant Academic Publishers, 2002).

 The Rise of Caring Power.
 Elizabeth Fry and Josephine Butler in Britain and the Netherlands (Amsterdam: Amsterdam University Press, 1999; distributed by Chicago University Press) (co-author Annemieke van Drenth).

 Gender and the Politics of Office Work, the Netherlands 1860-1940 (Amsterdam: Amsterdam University Press, 1998; distributed by Chicago University Press) (revised version of Sekse op kantoor).

 Sekse op kantoor.
 Over vrouwelijkheid, mannelijkheid en macht, Nederland 1860-1940 [Gender in the Office.
 On Femininity, Masculinity and Power, the Netherlands 1860-1940] (Hilversum: Verloren, 1992).